-It is located at the north side of Troodos, 26 kilometres northwest of Nicosia.
-The large number of ruins found, denote that the area was habited by after time of Copper, from Arcadian-Cypriots which were Greek migrants.
+According to the large number of ruins which were found it Klirou , it was considered to be habited by after time of Copper, from Arcadian-Cypriots which were Greek migrants.

 The name Klirou was founded during the period which Christianity was in transition.
 Around 392 A.D, Klirou was transformed into an army base and a centre of the spreading of Christianity in the larger region.
 According to the anti-paganistic law of the time, everyone had to present themselves as Christians to the Klirikous in order to have rights of land ownership and a right on their belongings.
 From the sentence “we will go to the Klirikous” it slowly began let’s see the Klirous and that is where Klirou got its name from.
 During this period the temple of Appolo in Mallount Nicosia and Dioniso of Zithkiona were destroyed.